signaldust/dust-toolkit/README.md

 toolkit.
 While it is the editor I use as my day-to-day code editor, it's original function was to exercise the toolkit for the purpose of dog-food testing.

+It supports Windows and OSX, but the bulk of it is platform independent.
+While it should probably work for 32-bit builds, at this point I only care about performance for 64-bit builds.
+There are some bits of code (notably the surface blur) that utilize x86 SSE intrinsics, so expect to do a bit of editing if you want to use this on other CPU architectures.

 ## License

 The following license applies to the toolkit itself: